-The Cribwolf Foundation is a non-profit organization dedicated to help meet the growing demand for accessible supportive housing in Ontario.
+The Cribwolf Foundation is a non-profit organization dedicated to help meet the growing demand for accessible supportive housing in Canada.
 As a proud member of the Intentional Community Consortium (ICC) we support an inclusive community-based housing strategy that envisions collaborating partners building housing developments modelled on the success of existing projects, such as the building and programming at the Reena Community Residence.
-By pursuing a coordinated multi-community effort, and implementing scale and shared learning, we increase our potential to generate positive results and successfully create a significant number of housing units designed for individuals with intellectual disabilities and other similar support needs.
+By pursuing a coordinated multi-community effort, and implementing scale and shared learning, we increase our potential to generate positive results and successfully create a significant number of housing units designed for individuals with intellectual and/or developmental disabilities and other similar support needs.

 Our organizational mandate is to identify, fund, and construct architecturally friendly housing solutions to directly address the housing crisis affecting special needs individuals in our communities, to ensure they are given the ability to have fulfilling lives and receive proper care in a nurturing and safe environment.
 The Cribwolf Foundation supports the belief that our communities are enriched when all members are able to live and thrive, regardless of their intellectual and/or developmental capabilities.

 Our world is a better place when we accept that every person has something to offer.